reposense/RepoSense/docs/UserGuide.md

 Column Name | Explanation
 ----------- | -----------
 Repository's Location | Same as `repo-config.csv`.
-Group Name | Name of the group e.g.,`test`.
+Group Name | Name of the fileType e.g.,`test`.
-Globs | The list of file path globs to include for specified group. e.g.,`**/test/*;**.java`.
+Globs | The list of file path globs to include for specified fileType. e.g.,`**/test/*;**.java`.

-Note that a file in a given repository can only have 1 group specified. e.g. `example.java` in `example-repo` can either be in `test` group or in `code` group, but not in both `test` and `code` group.
-If multiple groups are specified for a given file, the latter group is set for the file.
+Note that a file in a given repository can only have 1 fileType specified. e.g. `example.java` in `example-repo` can either be in `test` fileType or in `code` fileType, but not in both `test` and `code` fileType.
+If multiple groups are specified for a given file, the latter fileType is set for the file.

 ## Analyzing Multiple Repos